ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

   bike, and cheaper to manufacturer because can use a single cylinder head and valvetrain.
 - 270deg seems to develop torque lower in rev range - why?
+  - I'd like to see a source for this.
+I am not convinced this is true.
+- I see lots of bikes (mostly Japanese) up to 650cc class bikes use inline twin.
+  - Triumph makes a fair number of 900cc and 1200cc twins.
+I think this is for their torquey street bikes.
+These are probably the most attractive inline twin bikes to me, because they are large enough to make a lot of torque.
+  - Also BMW's smaller displacement bikes (800-900cc).
+  - And some adventure off-road bikes (Africa Twin, Tenere).

 ## Sources